Adamk99k/How-well-do-you-know-crypto/README.md

 Log in to GitHub and click on repository to deploy (How-Well-Do-You-Know-Crypto) select Settings and find GitHub Pages section at the very bottom of the page from source select none and then change the branch from "none" to "main" then once that was done, I clicked save and the site was deployed after a refresh of the page.
 #

-View the live site <a href="https://adamk99k.github.io/How-well-do-you-know-crypto/">Here</a>

 # TESTING BROWSERS.
 * To test if my site works on different browsers I copy and pasted the live site link into.
 Google.Chrome/Firefox/Brave/WindowsExplorer And the site loaded without issue on all browsers.

 # CREDITS
-* Thanks to the amazing slack community for helping me when I needed it.
+* Thanks to the amazing <a href="https://slack.com/intl/en-gb/">slack </a>community for helping me when I needed it.
 * Thanks to code institute for providing me the learning material.
+* <a href="https://medium.datadriveninvestor.com/21-fun-facts-about-crypto-304a8a86d746">Used this link to find some new facts about bitcoin and other crypto projects.</a>